-Pitru paksha is a 16 days period of Shraddha (sraddh) from Bhadrapada purnima to Sarva pitru amavasya.
+Pitru paksha is a 16 days period of Shraddha (sraddha) from Bhadrapada Purnima to Sarva pitru Amavasya.
 It is also known as Shraddha Paksha.
-In these period; Hindus pay homage to their ancestor, especially through food offerings.
+In this period; Hindus pay homage to their ancestor, especially through food offerings.
 Pitru Paksha is considered by Hindus to be inauspicious, given the death rite performed during the ceremony, known as Shraddha or Tarpan.
-It is highly recommended that the observer should follow pritu paksha rules; and the rituals of shraddha should be performed in a proper manner.
+It is highly recommended that the observer should follow Pitru paksha rules, and the rituals of shraddha should be performed in a proper manner.

-If you are going to perform shraddha on Pitru paksha; then you should follow these pirtu paksha rules.
-Don’t do these activities on this period; otherwise your ancestors will not accept your offerings.
+If you are going to perform shraddha on Pitru paksha; then you should follow these Pitru paksha rules.
+Don’t do these activities during this period; otherwise, your ancestors will not accept your offerings.

 Follow these rules in Pitru Paksha – Dos and Don’ts

 - According to the scriptures, do not do any auspicious work in pitru paksha days.

 - Do not buy any vehicle or new items during this time.

 - Also, do not consume non-vegetarian food at all.

 - The person performing Shraddha rituals should not cut his nails.
 He should not have a shave or haircut.

 - Don’t chew tobacco, smoke cigarette or consume alcohol.
 Don’t indulge in such bad practices.
 It hampers fruitful result of performing Shraddha karma.

 - If possible, don’t wear slippers in the house for all 16 days.